 4.9 Staff who provide intimate care are trained in personal care (e.g. health and safety training in moving and handling) according to the needs of the pupil.
 Staff should be fully aware of best practice regarding infection control, including the requirement to wear disposable gloves and aprons where appropriate.
 Any soiled waste will be placed in a yellow waste disposal bag, which can be sealed.
-This bag is then placed in a specialist bin (complete with a yellow liner) which is specifically designated for the disposal of such waste.
-The bin will be located in the Hygiene Room and will be emptied and collected by PHS 3 times a week.
-All staff are aware of the school's Health and Safety policy.
 However, if it is felt that a child's urine or soiled activity is the result of sickness, such as diarrhoea, in order to limit the spread of infection and protect staff, parents / carers will be called and asked to come and collect their child from school.